michal-h21/make4ht/README.md

     $ make4ht -u -c customcfg -d foo filename

-Output directory doesn't have to exist, it will be created automatically.
+Output directory does not have to exist, it `make4ht` creates it automatically.
 Specified path can be relative to the current directory, or absolute:

     $ make4ht -d use/current/dir/ filename